We have an overarching commitment to:

 - Improving our processes on an ongoing basis in order to make them more environmentally friendly.

 Each of our territories defines its own environmental policy.
 They all contribute to the Group’s progress in limiting its overall carbon footprint.

-- In 2018, 100% of the fiber used to produce the books published by Hachette Book Group had obtained Forest Stewardship Certification (FSC) or Sustainable Forestry Initiative (SFI) certification.
-HBG began fiber testing to ensure that its supply chain is adhering to the company’s environmental standards.
-HBG also established new targets for 2017-2020 to stay focused on continuous improvement in the areas of production, paper sourcing, and energy efficiency in its facilities.
+- One hundred percent of the fiber used to produce the books published by Hachette Book Group has obtained Forest Stewardship Council (FSC®) or Sustainable Forestry Initiative (SFI®) certification.
+HBG conducts fiber testing to ensure that its supply chain is adhering to the company’s environmental standards.
+The company’s environmental targets for 2017-2020 keep HBG focused on continuous improvement in the areas of production, paper sourcing, and energy efficiency in its facilities.

-- Again in 2018, 96.5% of the books published by Hachette UK’s trade publishing companies and 77% of Hachette UK’s total output were printed on FSC®-certified paper.
-It aims to print over 80% of its total output on FSC®-certified paper by 2019.
-Hachette UK’s warehouses recycle over 90% of their waste.
-Hachette UK has been awarded three trees by the WWF (World Wildlife Fund) — the highest level of certification for sustainable forest management.
+- In 2019, 96.5% of the books published by the trade publishing companies of Hachette UK were printed on FSC® accredited paper, and 91.5% of Hachette UK’s total output was printed on FSC® accredited paper.
+Hachette UK’s distribution warehouses recycle over 90% of their waste and Hachette UK’s headquarters, Carmelite House, sends zero waste to landfill.
+Hachette UK has been awarded three trees by the WWF (World Wildlife Fund) – the highest level of certification for sustainable forest management.